Masters Guide: Everything You Need to Know for Your First Time at Augusta

-Go grab a pinecone from Ike’s Tree or spend some time on the 18th green if you haven’t yet, as come Sunday, you’ll want to make sure you have a picture perfect memory of those holes for when the drama begins.
+Go grab a pinecone from Ike’s Tree (Update: May it RIP) or spend some time on the 18th green if you haven’t yet, as come Sunday, you’ll want to make sure you have a picture-perfect memory of those holes for when the drama begins.

 If I were heading back to the Masters for the first time (or the fifth) that is how I would structure my day.
 If you’re there all weekend, then don’t worry about it as you’ll have plenty of time to watch golf and see everything Augusta National Golf Club has to offer.

-That being said, there are a few other things that you should keep in mind or make sure to see as your experiencing the tournament.
+That being said, there are a few other things that you should keep in mind or make sure to see as you’re experiencing the tournament.

-- “Shake it, Don’t Break it!” - Pretty much everyone who works at the Master is like a Disney or casino employee – they’re trained to enterain.
+- “Shake it, Don’t Break it!” – Pretty much everyone who works at the Masters is like a Disney or casino employee – they’re trained to entertain.
 You’ll meet dozens of greeters and people there just to improve your experience, not the least of which is the bathroom attendants.
-You’ll wonder why the bath room line is going so quick, until you get inside and the attendents have turned into hilarious traffic cops yelling things like “The first shake is free, after that we’ll start chargin’ ya!” or “Shake it, don’t break it!” – you can’t miss that while you’re there.
+You’ll wonder why the bathroom line is going so quick, until you get inside and the attendants have turned into hilarious traffic cops yelling things like “The first shake is free, after that we’ll start chargin’ ya!” or “Shake it, don’t break it!” – you can’t miss that while you’re there.

-- Grab a Cup, or 5! - All of the drinks come in awesome plastic cups with the Masters logo and year on it.
-Grab a bag and save these as they make great take home gifts.
-I still have multiple from each year I’ve gone.
+- Grab a Cup, or 5! – All of the drinks come in awesome plastic cups with the Masters logo and year on it.
+Grab a bag and save these as they make great take-home gifts.
+I still have multiple from each year I’ve attended.

 However, if there’s one thing to keep in mind during all of this, it’s simply ENJOY IT!
 You’re at the Masters, and who knows when you’ll have the chance to be back.